 While the rib and loin sections of beef produce some of the best steaks, they're also some of the most expensive cuts of meat.
 For a cheaper alternative, a good choice is one of the chuck steaks.
-Although most cuts of chuck tend to be tough and is usually used in stews, braised dishes, slow cooking, and pot roasts, but some chuck steaks are great for grilling.
+Although most cuts of chuck tend to be tough and are usually used in stews, braised dishes, slow cooking, and pot roasts, there are some chuck steaks that are great for grilling.
 There are several different cuts of chuck steak, each with varying amounts of tenderness, which will determine the best method of cooking.

 What Is Chuck Steak?

 Chuck steak is a cut of beef that is part of the chuck primal, which is a large section of meat from the shoulder area of the cow.
 This part of the animal gets a lot of exercise, making the muscles somewhat tough.
 However, there are parts that are more tender, such as the top blade, which becomes very tender once the gristle is removed.
 There are a number of intersecting muscles that can cause the grain of chuck meat to change several times in a single cut.
 Being mindful of this will help you to select and carve these cuts so they are at their best.

 How to Cook Chuck Steak